idaholab/moose/framework/doc/content/source/outputs/CSV.md

 ## Overview

 The CSV output object creates files containing comma separated values.
-Unless disabled (see [syntax/Outputs/index.md) all postprocessors and scalar variables will be written to a single file that includes a time column.
+Unless disabled (see [Outputs](syntax/Outputs/index.md) all postprocessors and scalar variables will be written to a single file that includes a time column.

-If vector postprocessors exist within the simulation an additional set of files will be created, there will be one file for every vector that exists within a VectorPostprocessor object for each timestep.
+If [vector postprocessors](syntax/VectorPostprocessors/index.md) exist within the simulation an additional set of files will be created, there will be one file for every vector that exists within a `VectorPostprocessor` object for each timestep.

 !syntax parameters /Outputs/CSV